California State Treasurer

 The state treasurer of California is a constitutional officer in the executive branch of the government of the U.S. state of California.
-Thirty-five individuals have held the office of state treasurer since statehood.
-The incumbent is Fiona Ma, a Democrat.
+The incumbent treasurer, Democrat Fiona Ma, is the 34th individual to have held the office since statehood.
 The state treasurer's main office is located in the Jesse M. Unruh State Office Building in Sacramento.

 Election and term of office

 The state treasurer assumes office by way of election.
 The term of office is four years, renewable once.
 Elections for state treasurer are held on a four-year basis concurrently with elections for the offices of governor, lieutenant governor, attorney general, secretary of state, state controller, insurance commissioner, and superintendent of public instruction.

 Powers and duties

-In California, the state treasurer serves as the chief banker of state government.
+The state treasurer serves as the chief banker, financier, and asset manager for the state of California and its agencies.
 As such, the state treasurer: